melsayed91/ecommerce/american.app.BE/AccountManager/README.md

 Welcome to Planet Venus where we register new comers.
 This is the first station in the user journey.

-My Job is to:
+**My Mission**

-* Register new accounts
+1. Register new accounts
-* Edit existing Account
+2. Edit existing Account
-* Set new Password
+3. Set new Password

 ## Install
 npm install